bugsnag/bugsnag-notifier-api/README.md

 }
 ```

-Bugsnag Libraries
+Bugsnag Plugins
 ---------------------------
-When writing a library for other Bugsnag users, it is important to try and get a consistent interface across various platforms, so that developers get used
+When writing a plugin for other Bugsnag users, it is important to try and get a consistent interface across various platforms, so that developers get used
 to the Bugsnag interface.

 ### Configuration
-On startup, a Bugsnag notifier should request the following configuration values from the developer.
+On startup, a Bugsnag plugin should request the following configuration values from the developer.

 - **API Key** - The apiKey for the project.
 - **Release Stage** - The release stage for the current deployment.
 Most platforms have a sensible way of obtaining this, and this should be used if possible.